Links on Android Authority may earn us a commission. Learn more.

 How to run Android apps on Windows 11: A detailed guide

-The ability to run Android apps on Windows 11 is now available in the stable channel, but only in the United States.
-However, you can install Android apps even if you’re not in the US.
-Here’s how to run Android apps on Windows 11.
+The ability to run Android apps on Windows 11 is now available in the stable channel, but only in select countries (full list below).
+However, you can install Android apps even if you’re not in one of these regions.
+Here’s everything you need to know about how to run Android apps on Windows 11.

 To install Android apps on Windows 11, you will need to update to the latest build and install the Amazon Appstore from the Microsoft Store.
-If you're outside the US, you can also sideload the Windows Subsystem for Android and install apps using the APK files.
+If you're in an unsupported region, you can also sideload the Windows Subsystem for Android and manually install apps using APK files.

 JUMP TO KEY SECTIONS

-How to get Android apps on Windows 11 officially (US-only)
+How to install Android apps on Windows 11 officially (Selected regions)

-Android apps on Windows 11 are officially available only in the US for now.
-The requirements are that you should have a compatible Windows 11 system, running Build 22000.526 or higher.
+Android apps on Windows 11 are officially available in Andorra, Austria, Belgium, France, Germany, Gibraltar, Guernsey, Ireland, Isle of Man, Italy, Japan, Jersey, Liechtenstein, Luxembourg, Monaco, San Marino, Spain, Switzerland, the United Kingdom, the United States, and the Vatican City.
+The other requirement is that you should have a compatible Windows 11 system, running Build 22000.526 or higher.

 Install the Windows Subsystem for Android